 We frequently receive inquiries from physicians trained in another country and not practicing in the U.S about enrollment in the program.
-However, because CRNA certification and ARNP licensure requires the prerequisite of being an RN, prospective physician applicants should first consider application to the special Foreign-Educated Physician to BSN/MSN program that is offered by our college.
+However, because CRNA certification and ARNP licensure requires the prerequisite of being an RN, physician applicants do not qualify.

 - I understand that critical care experience in an Intensive Care Unit (ICU) is an advantage when being considered for acceptance into the program.
 What if my critical care experience is not in the ICU?

 Applicants whose critical care experience is other than ICU may be considered on an individual basis, but opportunity for admission is very limited when competing against a larger pool of applicants with traditional ICU backgrounds.
 Many applicants admitted to our program hold a CCRN Certification by the American Association of Critical Care Nurses (visit the AACN for more information).